cosai-oasis/ws1-supply-chain/signing-ml-artifacts.md

 2. ***Monitoring and Detection Complexity***: detection becomes more challenging as failures in AI systems are often subtle, requiring continuous monitoring of inherently non-deterministic processes, often across multiple interactions (session) rather than simple discrete observations
 3. ***Increased Agency***: AI models are becoming more proficient at tasks coupled with Agentic AI systems that have the agency to perform in some cases autonomous actions increasing the repercussions as these systems are integrated into applications that grant additional agency.

 ML models are inherently opaque, with their training data, pipelines, and dependencies often not easily inspectable by consumers.
 This opacity makes it difficult to detect compromises or ensure compliance.
-To increase transparency into these processes, we strongly recommend adopting the *claimant model* ([https://transparency.dev/pdfs/claimant-model-tutorial.pdf](https://transparency.dev/pdfs/claimant-model-tutorial.pdf)).
+To increase transparency into these processes, we strongly recommend adopting the [claimant model](https://transparency.dev/pdfs/claimant-model-tutorial.pdf).
 This means the producer of the ML artifact makes one or more tamper-proof claims about the artifact in the form of *signed attestations*.
 The signature of the attestation ties the identity of the author to the contents of the attestation.
 Consumers of ML artifacts start by deciding if they want to trust the identity of these claims, before validating the signature on the claim.
 If the signature is valid, then consumers can believe the information contained in the attestation.
 If it turns out that the author has made a false claim, the consumer can reduce further trust on the identity of that author.
 By having the consumer decide what policies of trust to implement and enforce, we make it easier to react to supply chain compromises, without requiring strong formal systems.

 The claims we are considering in this paper are intended to provide a verifiable record of a model’s origin and transformations throughout its lifecycle, this effectively eliminates several avenues for supply chain compromise.
 There are three main categories of claims that can be made: